The-Foreigners/The-Foreigners.github.io/objectives.md

 permalink: /objectives/
 ---
 - Explore Wave Echo Cave and find magic forge.
-  - Search goblin corpses outside of cave.
-(Who are the 'Whip' goblins?
-Talk with Dead.)
+  - Who, what, where, etc. are the 'Whip' goblins?
+Speak with Dead.
   - Investigate statue.
   - Investigate rock pile bugbears were digging in.